autoplot/documentation/javadoc/org/autoplot/datasource/RecentComboBox.md

-# org.autoplot.datasource.RecentComboBoxdecorate a comboBox so that it remembers recent entries.
-This listens for ActionEvents from a JComboBox
+# org.autoplot.datasource.RecentComboBox

- and adds valid items to its droplist.
+decorate a comboBox so that it remembers recent entries.
+This listens for ActionEvents from a JComboBox and adds valid items to its droplist.
 The recent entries are stored in the bookmarks folder in the file "recent.PREF.txt" where PREF is a string assigned to this object identifying the theme, such as "timerange".
  Specifically, the event is validated and recorded into the file, then the file is loaded, sorted and saved again.

-RecentComboBox( )
+# RecentComboBox( )

 ***